Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 ### toOptional

-`toOptional` transforms a decoder of `T` to an encoder of `T?` using a prefixed encoded boolean to determine the presence of the value.
+`toOptional` transforms a decoder of `T` to an decoder of `T?` using a prefixed encoded boolean to determine the presence of the value.
 The nullability is expected to be encoded with a single byte prefixed to the encoded value, where `0` means that the value is not present, and any other value means that the value is present.